JeongminB/E-D3DGS/README.md

 Official repository for <a href="https://arxiv.org/abs/2404.03613">"Per-Gaussian Embedding-Based Deformation for Deformable 3D Gaussian Splatting"</a><br>

-- some contents of paper are updated after the camera-ready.
+- Some contents of the paper are updated after the camera-ready.
-- code will be updated by the end of July.
-Sorry for the late release.
+- Code will be updated by the end of July.
+However, it may be slightly delayed because we are organizing the code along with other studies simultaneously.
+- Thanks for your interest.
+Please stay tuned.